 The owl's remarkable ability to spot and hear small movements from afar makes it one of the best hunters in our habitats.

 Lichen grows on trees and rocks and is an organism from the same family as fungi and algae.
-Many kinds of lichen species can be found in the ancient forests of Snowdonia.
+Many kinds of lichen species can be found in the ancient forests of Eryri.

-Although moss is a well-known plant, the number of moss species growing in Snowdonia's forests is astonishing.
+Although moss is a well-known plant, the number of moss species growing in Eryri's forests is astonishing.
 They play an important role in flood prevention.

 Hearing the cuckoo's call can be a magical experience that signals the start of spring.
 However, the cuckoo is also known for its cunning nature and deceptive tactics.